-- 75 ADUs constructed through the additional ADU option beyond state law allowances on lots greater than 13,000 square feet (see Imp.
-10.4) - Match 20 participants for homesharing opportunities in the RCAA (see Imp.
-11.4) - Facilitate the construction of at least one affordable housing project with at least 15 affordable housing units on religious institution site(s) through SB 4 provisions (see Imp.
-10.6) Permit at - Permit at least 30 ancillary living quarters within single family greater than 13,000 square feet in area, with a requirement to include a deed- restricted affordable ADU for at least a 5- year period • Adopt an ordinance by end of 2028 to allow an additional conversion ADU within an existing structure beyond on properties greater than 13,000 square feet in area residences in the RCAA 11.2: Senior Housing Development Preserve existing senior housing in the City, and provide assistance as needed to conserve the affordability of this housing and incentivize additional senior housing projects.
-Ongoing Citywide Facilitate the development of one senior housing project during the planning period.
+greater than 13,000 square feet in area, with a requirement to include a deed- restricted affordable ADU for at least a 5- year period • Adopt an ordinance by end of 2028 to allow an additional conversion ADU within an existing structure beyond on properties greater than 13,000 square feet in area residences in the RCAA 11.2: Senior Housing Development Preserve existing senior housing in the City, and provide assistance as needed to conserve the affordability of this housing and incentivize additional senior housing projects.
+Ongoing Citywide Facilitate the development of ore senior housing project during the planning period.
 11.3: Senior Case Management Program Provide additional services, including disseminating information, referral and crisis intervention, consultation and advocacy, and assistance to families to further support the senior's independent living.
 Annually; ongoing.
 Citywide with emphasis on central area of City (tract 7008.01) where there are more elderly persons and persons with disabilities.
-Assist 10 households annually through the senior case management program.
+Assist 10 households annually through the seniar case management program.
 11.4 Senior Homesharing Program Continue to partner with and fund ALA to help provide services to Ongoing Citywide, with emphasis on the identified RCAA Match 10 participants for homesharing senior residents, including the home sharing program Perform outreach with residents at least once a year regarding the availability of ALA services opportunities in the RCAA 11.5: Housing Opportunities for Persons with Disabilities 11.1: Affirmatively Furthering Fair Housing: Zoning Code Amendments Re-establish the home repair program and continue to implement the reasonable accommodation process.
-Amend the zoning code to remove constraints for persons with disabilities, emergency and transitional housing, and residential care facilities Ongoing; By 2024 Citywide with emphasis on tract 7008.01.
+Amend the zoning code to remove constraints for persons with disabilities, emergency and transitional housing, and residential care facilities Ongoing: By 2024 Citywide with emphasis on tract 7008.01.
 Assist 5 households annually.
 Facilitate the development of one housing development for special needs populations (persons with disabilities, seniors, etc.).
 11.7: Emergency Shelter and Low Barrier Navigation Center Regulations Establish a program to promote low barrier navigation centers and amend the emergency shelter development standards to incorporate recent changes to State law Planning period Citywide Establish a program for low barrier navigation centers and emergency shelters during the planning period.
-Place-Based St rategies for Neighborh nood Improve ement 9.2: Property Maintenance 9.6: Rent Stabilization Continue to dedicate one full- time code enforcement officer to the Rent Stabilization Division to Ongoing Citywide with emphasis on western tracts where there are more aging housing units.
+Place-Based St9.2: Property Maintenance9.6: Rent Stabilization Continue to dedicate one full- time code enforcement officer to the Rent Stabilization Division to ood Improve ment Citywide with emphasis on western tracts where there are more aging housing units.
 Respond to complaints and ensure 100% of violations are addressed for compliance investigate and respond to housing complaints, including investigating habitability violations, issuing citations, and ensuring compliance with all habitability standards. with all habitability standards.
 9.3: Home Repair and Improvement Re-establish the Home Repair and Improvement (Handyworker) grants for lower- income households, and alternatively partner with a local agency or non- profit organization to provide these services.
 Develop information and outreach for property owners regarding rehabilitation and maintenance of housing units.
 By 2025 Western tracts where there are more aging housing units.
 Assist 5 households annually.
-11.1: Affirmatively Furthering Fair Housing: Mixed Use Overlay Implement the streetscape design standards from the adopted Complete Streets plan applicable to the Mixed-Use Overlay Zone.
+111.1: Affirmatively Furthering Fair Housing: Mixed Use Overlay Implement the streetscape design standards from the adopted Complete Streets plan applicable to the Mixed-Use Overlay Zone.
 Continue to provide adequately zoned sites for multi-unit housing in infill areas or By 2025 Mixed-use overlay zone.
 Implement streetscape design standards.
 Facilitate the development of at least two housing developments using the Mixed-Use Overlay Zone.